-Since starting the CSF neurotransmitters scheme in 2014 there has been an increase in participants each year and generally the results returned have shown a good degree of consistency between the laboratories around the world (Mean interlab CV for all metabolites was 27.4%).
+Since starting the CSF neurotransmitters scheme in 2014 there has been an increase in participants each year and generally the results returned have shown a good degree of consistency between the laboratories around the world (Mean interlab CV for all metabolites was 22.5% in 2018).

-Similar to last year, many red flags are due to not submitting results, especially for the minor metabolites, 3-methyl dopa and 5-hydroxytryptophan, and the HVA:5HIAA ratio.
+Similar to previous years, many red flags are due to not submitting results, especially for the minor metabolites, 3-methyl dopa and 5-hydroxytryptophan, and the HVA:5HIAA ratio.
 We would advise reporting these values even if they are of low concentration.

 The interpretive part is included to see how different laboratories, with different CSF collection protocols/fractions, reference ranges and populations, interpret the results.
 We believe the interpretation is very important and we try to make the samples so that they reflect actual patient samples we have seen in the laboratory.
-The thinking behind some of the samples is given below.
+A brief discussion of each of the duplicate samples is given below.